dwighthubbard/cloudmanager-micropython-esp8266/README.md

 This Utility requires python 2.7.9+ and is installed using the python pip package manager.

+## Mac OSX requirements

+On Mac OSX you may need to install the device driver for the usb to serial converter chip to interface with your board.

+For NodeMCU boards, you will need to install the SiLabs [serial driver for the chip](https://www.silabs.com/products/mcu/Pages/USBtoUARTBridgeVCPDrivers.aspx) ([direct link](https://www.silabs.com/Support%20Documents/Software/Mac_OSX_VCP_Driver.zip))

 # Installation

     $ pip install cloudmanager_micropython_esp8266